5 Tips To Consider When Moving Your Remote Company Back To The Office in California

 We don’t have to tell you that the pandemic has wreaked havoc on businesses in California.
 In fact, at its height, the pandemic was singularly responsible for over 35% of all American workers converting to remote work as opposed to going into the office.

 Although it’s true that mandatory quarantines and social distancing adherences are beginning to relax, companies are still feeling the upheaval left in the wake of COVID-19.
 Today, businesses are beginning to make efforts to restructure operations in an attempt to seek their way back to the “new norm.”
-One such effort is approaching the prospect of employees going back to the office after working from home.
+One such effort is approaching the prospect of employees going back to the office after working in coworking spaces or from home.

 While paving the way towards returning to the office after working from home, COVID-19 left a lot of landmines in the wake of its torrential path, thus thwarting the average company’s way of conducting “business as usual.”
 For example, many employees relegated to working from home have voiced complaints and concerns about going back to work in an in-office environment.
 As a result, employers are trying to make concessions in order to appease and retain employees while reviving in-office culture.